iwillspeak/feersum/examples/README.md

 # Example Projects

-This folder contains a series of example projects that demonstrate using the `Feersum.Sdk` BSBuild SDK to compile Scheme code.
+This folder contains a series of example projects that demonstrate using the `Feersum.Sdk` MSBuild SDK to compile Scheme code.
 Each project is an SDK-style project using `Sdk="Feersum.Sdk"`.

 Each project uses the extension `.scmproj`.
 The SDK then allows scheme code to be compiled by registering `<Compile Include="..." />` items.
 Support for `ProjectReference`, `PackageReference` and other .NET SDK items is provided by the base `Microsoft.NET.Sdk`.
-Items can be built, run, and packed with the `dontet` CLI as usual.
+Projects can be built, run, and packed with the `dontet` CLI as usual.

 ## Hello World